satendrapandeymp/satendrapandeymp.github.io/README.md

 # satendrapandeymp.github.io
-Testing ffor web hosting on Github
+Testing for web hosting on Github